 - 1. Before a command is issued, status register should be checked to ensure device is ready for the intended operation. - 2.
 When incorrect command is inputted to this device, this device becomes standby mode and keeps the standby mode until next CS# falling edge.
 In standby mode, SO pin of this device should be High-Z. - 3.
 When correct command is inputted to this device, this device becomes active mode and keeps the active mode until next CS# rising edge. - 4.
 Input data is latched on the rising edge of Serial Clock (SCLK) and data shifts out on the falling edge of SCLK.
-The difference of Serial mode 0 and mode 3 is shown as Figure 1.
-Serial Modes Supported. - 5.
-For the following instructions: RDID, RDSR, RDSCUR, READ, FAST\READ, 2READ, DREAD, 4READ, QREAD, RDSFDP, RES, REMS, QPIID, RDDPB, RDSPB, RDPASS, RDLR, RDFBR, RDSPBLK, RDCR the shifted-in instruction sequence is followed by a data-out sequence.
+The difference of Serial mode 0 and mode 3 is shown as "Serial Modes Supported". - 5.
+For the following instructions: RDID, RDSR, RDSCUR, READ/READ4B, FAST_READ/FAST_READ4B, 2READ/2READ4B, DREAD/DREAD4B, 4READ/4READ4B, QREAD/QREAD4B, RDSFDP, RES, REMS, QPIID, RDDPB, RDSPB, RDPASS, RDLR, RDEAR, RDFBR, RDSPBLK, RDCR, the shifted-in instruction sequence is followed by a data-out sequence.
 After any bit of data being shifted out, the CS# can be high.
-For the following instructions: WREN, WRDI, WRSR, SE, BE32K, BE, CE, PP, 4PP, DP, ENSO, EXSO, WRSCUR, WPSEL, GBLK, GBULK, SPBLK, SUSPEND, RESUME, NOP, RSTEN, RST, EQIO, RSTQIO the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
-While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is neglected and will not affect the current operation of Write Status Register, Program, Erase.
+For the following instructions: WREN, WRDI, WRSR, SE/SE4B, BE32K/BE32K4B, BE/BE4B, CE, PP/PP4B, 4PP/4PP4B, DP, ENSO, EXSO, WRSCUR, EN4B, EX4B, WPSEL, GBLK, GBULK, SPBLK, SUSPEND, RESUME, NOP, RSTEN, RST, EQIO, RSTQIO the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
+During the progress of Write Status Register, Program, Erase operation, to access the memory array is neglected and not affect the current operation of Write Status Register, Program, Erase.